rin67630/Soft-Power-MPPT/Hardware/SoftPower Prototyping.md

 Then solder the 8 pins on the INA module and then on the top line of the prototyping board between the rows H to Q.

-## Preapring the "Fine Red" 5V buck converter.
+## Preparing the "Fine Red" 5V buck converter.

-The "Fine Red" Buckler, fits ideally under the Wemos D1 and delivers a 5V USB plug, situated just under the USB connector of the WEMOS-D1:
+The "Fine Red" buck converter fits ideally under the Wemos D1 and delivers a 5V USB plug, situated just under the USB connector of the WEMOS-D1:
 ![image](https://user-images.githubusercontent.com/14197155/105381085-ea971700-5c0e-11eb-9fde-c156cdf54698.png)
 To solder this module on the prototyping board, we will use a direct solder connection between the two boards.
 First of all you need to prepare the module, which back should be as flat as possible.